P.T. Barnum — "The greatest humbug of all is the man who believes—or pretends to believe—that e…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I believe in advertising.
-I believe in plenty of it."
+"I don't believe in humbug; I believe in advertising."

 American showman and Barnum & Bailey Circus co-founder, whose autobiography popularized Gilded Age commercial spectacle.
 Closely associated with James Anthony Bailey (his circus business partner).
 For an intellectual contrast, see Mark Twain, American author and Gilded Age satirist — Twain's The Gilded Age (1873, with Charles Dudley Warner) named the entire era of corrupt commercial spectacle Barnum embodied — Twain's later writing repeatedly attacked Barnum-style hucksterism as the era's moral disease.